DevoInc/python-sdk/docs/api.md

   }
 ```

-You can use environment variables or a global configuration file for the KEY, SECRET and URL values
+You can use environment variables or a global configuration file for the KEY, SECRET, URL, USER, APP_NAME and COMMENT values

 Priority order:
 1. -c configuration file option: if you use ite, CLI search key, secret and url, or token and url in the file